spacetelescope/jwst/docs/jwst/nsclean/main.rst

 Creation of an image mask
 =========================
-One of the key components to the algorithm is knowing which pixels are unilluminated and hence can be used in fitting the background noise.
+One of the key components of the correction is knowing which pixels are unilluminated and hence can be used in fitting the background noise.
-The step builds a mask on the fly for each image, that is used to mark useable and unuseable pixels.
+The step builds a mask on the fly for each image, which is used to mark useable and unuseable pixels.
 The mask is a 2D boolean array, having the same size as the image, with pixels set to True interpreted as being OK to use.
 The process of building the mask varies somewhat depending on the